Engine defect could be to blame in fatal Orange County crash

 Acceleration defect investigated

-Investigators also say that extensive termite damage inside the wall of the daycare center may have weakened the structure, thus contributing to the seriousness of the crash.
+Investigators also say that extensive termite damage inside the wall of the daycare centre may have weakened the structure, thus contributing to the seriousness of the crash.

 Lawsuits follow car defects